Cognigy/Documentation/docs/en/docs/ai/handover-providers/la-agent-assist-setup.md

     <img class="image-center" src="{{config.site_url}}ai/handover-providers/images/la-agent-assist-forwardable.png" width="75%" />
     </figure>

-Once this is complete, you may change the Output Type to whichever type you wish (Galleries, Audio, etc.)
+Once this is completed, you may change the Output Type to whichever type you wish (Galleries, Audio, etc.)

 Now when your Agents receive this information via Agent Assist, they will also receive a blue arrow icon next to it.
 With this icon, they can send the information back to the customer or end user with whom they are chatting.